USING THE POWER OF NATURE TO CLEAN THE OCEANS

 The conveyor belt moves very slowly but is strong enough to lift anything that comes down the river including tires, mattress, and even trees.

-STEP 3: FEEL THE CHURN
+FEEL THE CHURN

 Mr. Trash Wheel’s giant, 14-foot, water wheel is the engine that powers his rakes and conveyor.